 In FINAL DESTINATION, people met their doom in sinister yet clever ways.
 FD2 Writers Eric Bress and J. Mackye Gruber would have none of that clever stuff.
 Nothing but the most idiotically complex, Rube Goldberg methods for them.
-As well as criminally stupid drivers who go blithely plowing through parked vehicles, through fields and people's yards, anywhere there is a moment for someone to be pulled out at the last moment, or die in the most *facepalm* fashion.
+As well as criminally stupid drivers who go blithely plowing through parked vehicles, through fields and people's yards, anywhere there is a moment for someone to be pulled out at the last second, or die in the most *facepalm* fashion.

 Due to a contract dispute with New Line that kept Devon Sawa's (CASPER, DEVIL'S DEN, CREATURE OF DARKNESS, ENDURE) character of Alex Browning out of the picture, we get Ali Larter (HOUSE ON HAUNTED HILL , RESIDENT EVIL: EXTINCTION, HEROES [TV], RESIDENT EVIL: AFTERLIFE) reprising her role as Clear Rivers and escaping from a mental institution to warn the remaining survivors that they are going to die.

 And so it goes throughout the movie.
 The sad and quietly tragic character of Funeral home director, Mr. Bludworth (Tony Todd: NIGHT OF THE LIVING DEAD , VOODOO DAWN , THE CROW, CANDY MAN [all], WISHMASTER, FINAL DESTINATION, HOUSE OF GRIMM, THE PROPHECY: FORSAKEN, Masters of Horror: VALERIE ON THE STAIRS, HATCHET, SHADOW PUPPETS, TRANSFORMERS: REVENGE OF THE FALLEN), is turned into a giggling doof, chuckling at the prospect of the people he sees before him, all dying and soon, and laughing in their faces about it.

 Once we get past that initial wow of the SFX explosive car pile-up, everything else about the movie also crashes and burns.